XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
-  offset: 56, # Integer | Offset by a specified journal number. e.g. journals with a JournalNumber greater than the offset will be returned
+  offset: 10, # Integer | Offset by a specified journal number. e.g. journals with a JournalNumber greater than the offset will be returned
   payments_only: true # Boolean | Filter to retrieve journals on a cash basis.
 Journals are returned on an accrual basis by default.
 }